flamelily-bluescsi/bluescsi/denise.md

 <br>
 ##### Pre-order Open - Dispatch will be sometime early December (You can pay now, but please be patient on delivery)

-Denise is an re-created Amiga mainboard which is ITX sized.
+Denise is an re-created Amiga mainboard which is Mini-ITX sized.
 More info about Denise can be found <a href="https://www.enterlogic.se/?page_id=180" target="_blank">here</a>.
 The concept is an extremely compatible, stable yet flexible hobbyist Amiga home computer that you build yourself.
 Which now thanks to the ingenious design based mainly on through hole components is really easy to build.
 Even if you're not a wizard with a soldering iron!
 Denise is designed with quality components throughout.
 From ESD protected I/O ports to high fidelity audio components and crystal clear RGB video.
 You have to hear and see it to believe it.

 To get the best from both worlds, Denise contains a few modern components.
 Two MCU's control things like Amiga/PC keyboard, Amiga/PS/2 mouse and scroll wheel support, floppy disk detection, debug information and Big/ROM selection.
 All of this resulting in a small, semi modern, super stable and expandable home computer system.
 There is no exact match but Denise can easiest be described as a compact A500+ compatible motherboard with two Zorro2 compatible slots and a few additional features.